 Prototypes can even inherit from other prototypes allowing for quite nuanced behaviours.

-Note: this section uses Key Attributes for illustrative purposes.
-Remember, Key Attributes are a means of displaying user-selected attributes.
-Key Attributes have no special importance beyond their display in the text pane.
+Note: this section uses Displayed Attributes for illustrative purposes.
+Remember, Displayed Attributes are a means of displaying user-selected attributes.
+Displayed Attributes have no special importance beyond their display in the text pane.

 Now to explore the inheritance process: